ben-scire/AgentSpaces/README.md

-# Inspired by message-passing patterns used in Icarus AgentSpaces communication workflow
+# Inspired by message-passing patterns used in AgentSpaces communication workflow

 # AgentSpaces